 The marriage of sixteen year-old Spanish princess Catherine

 allied England to the most powerful royal house in Europe.
 Catherine

-was the daughter of Ferdinand of Aragon and Isabella of Castille,
+was the daughter of Ferdinand of Aragon and Isabella of Castille, one of

-impressively educated and prepared for power.
+and prepared for power.

 they both became ill and Arthur died.

 Catherine's fate swung in the balance until a betrothal

 was formalised in June 1503 to his younger brother Henry, now heir to

 the throne of Henry VII.
-They were to marry two years later once
+They were to marry two years later, once

-The arrangement was all but ended by Henry VII when Queen
+The arrangement was all but ended by Henry VII when

-an ally in the war that he was determined to fight against the
+Spain, as an ally in the war that he was determined to fight against the

 French.
 For Catherine, it was her destiny to be queen of England.

 'She is descended from great kings,' wrote Sir Thomas

 More, 'and she will be the mother of kings as great as her ancestors.'

 But Catherine failed to produce an heir.
-Repeated miscarriages,
+Repeated

-blow to Henry's hopes.
+days old were a cruel blow to Henry's hopes.

 to Henry to compare her successes with his, the competition was clear.